Sustainability

 Through the promotion of Environmental Vision 2050, we will analyze the risks and opportunities that climate change poses for our business and value chains together with the financial impacts of these risks and opportunities, and we will incorporate them into our management strategy and proactively disclose the information.

-In 2023, we held the SDGs Promotion Committee twice and reported on the deliberation results to the Executive Committee and the Board of Directors.
+In 2024, we held the Sustainability Committee twice—in May and December—and reported the deliberation results to the Executive Committee and the Board of Directors.

-[Key Environment-related Topics of Discussion for the SDGs Promotion Committee]
+[Key Environment-related Topics of Discussion for the Sustainability Committee]

 - Measures to achieve decarbonization goals (FY2030) and a greenhouse gas emission reduction plan